 …before Walter finds him and shows him a neat photo he took.
 “I got there exactly when Alanso’s guys were trying to kill you.”

 “Whoa whoa, slow down,” says the incredulous Hulk.
-“What’s this about trying to kill me?” he asks, in the same afternoon his truck blew up and a guy in a ski mask almost ran him down on a motorcycle.
+“What’s this about trying to kill me?” he asks, in the same afternoon his truck blew up and a biker in a ski mask almost ran him down.
+Hulk still doesn’t buy this whole treasure-hunt-and-repeated-assassination-attempt theory…

 Hulk returns home to find the place ransacked and reeking of natural gas smell.
 He rushes out the door and makes a dramatic slow-motion dive, but not before grabbing his pet bird…